 Bubble No Code Patreon Clone Post Page Tutorial

-On our post page, we’ll only want this content to be available to those users who have subscribed to the current creator.
+On our post page, we’ll only want exclusive content to be available only to those users who have subscribed to the current creator.

-To make this content visible to only paid subscribers, we’ll add conditions to each element on the page.
+To make premium content visible to only paid subscribers, we’ll add conditions to each element on the page.

 Conditions are an effective way to create rules for individual elements when a specific criteria has been met.

-For each post element, we’ll add a condition that recognizes when the current users, list of supporting users, doesn’t contain the current page posts, creator.
+For each post element, we’ll add a condition that recognizes when the current user’s list of supporting users doesn’t contain the current post’s creator.

 Within this condition, we’ll mark this content as not visible.
 (Leave the checkbox unchecked.)

-Now when the current user visits a post where they’re not subscribed to the creator, we’ll instead want to display a list of the available subscription tiers they can join.
+Now when the current user visits exclusive posts where they’re not subscribed to the creator, we’ll instead want to display a list of the available subscription tiers they can join.

 For the sake of our MVP, we’ll simply copy the same repeating group from our user profile onto our post page.